Securing the 2025 NEA Representative Assembly

-The NEA Conference and Facilities Management team will work in partnership with the Philadelphia Convention Center, local and state police, third-party security firms, and the Philadelphia hospitality industry to ensure the safety of our delegates, guests, and staff.
-They are at the forefront of all planning for the 2024 NEA Representative Assembly in Philadelphia, PA.
+The NEA conference and facilities management team will partner with the Oregon Convention Center, local and state police, third-party security firms, and the Portland hospitality industry to ensure the safety of our delegates, guests, and staff.
+They are at the forefront of all planning for the 2025 NEA Representative Assembly in Portland, Oregon.

 - Unarmed Uniformed Security Officers